HannaBejidor/Healthcare-Dataset/README.md

 #### Tools used for the analysis were:
 - MS Excel for showing data overview and pivot table: [MsExcel-Ddimer](https://1drv.ms/x/c/cf57a7fa3a3da56f/IQBq-Bu4LSfnSKsURK0buuuhAdRVD0q0e5ujj_1D4KNc5O8?e=JCs1y1)
 - Basic Power BI dashboard for visual analysis
-- MySQL, to perform queries for data filtering, sorting, data aggregation and further understanding the data
+- MySQL, to perform queries for data filtering, sorting, data aggregation and further understanding the data.
--

 ## Data Structure overview
 This D-dimer dataset is a synthetic data I created based on real-world data available from a clinical laboratory.
 The data was imported in tabular form, then using Excel to view the data.
 Spreadsheet containing 12,300 rows with 9 column variables of: Lab_number, Name, Date_of_specimen, Sex, Date_of_birth, Age, numeric_result, Result_text, and Clinical_text.